imls-measuring-up/ramp-analyses-scripts/results/RAMP_summary_stats_documentation.md

 by this analysis.
 If you have cloned the repository, you will need to run the script in order to download raw RAMP data and generate RAMP summary statistics as described here.

-## Data used or cited by this analysis:
+## Other data used or cited by this analysis:

 Google, Inc. (2019).
 Search Console APIs.
 Retrieved from https://developers.google.com/webmaster-tools/search-console-api-original.